achiku/cnps/README.md

-# ratemall
+# cnps

-Rate your meetup participants
+See who's comming to your event